• Skip to main content

 All jokes aside, charitable giving and the organizations they support, are a huge component of our society.
 In fact, in 2021, individuals gave an estimated $326 billion to charities.

-And while the intent of charitable giving is always the most important aspect, there is no denying the potential corresponding tax implications of our generosity.
+And while the intent of generosity is always the most important aspect, there is no denying the potential corresponding tax benefits of charitable giving.

 But given relatively recent updates to the United State tax code in 2017, only around 10% of taxpayers actually receive any tax benefit from their charitable giving via an itemized deduction.